 Our Whistleblowing Policy provides information and encouragement to our employees so that concerns can be raised about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our organisation’s slavery and human trafficking statement for the financial year ending 31 December 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2020.
 It was approved by the board on 08 April 2021.